Levani49/Cern/README.md

 When you're ready to run this project in production mode, use the following command:

+- npm run build

+This will build your project.

 - npm run start

-This will build and start the production server, making your project accessible to the world.
+This will start the production server, making your project accessible to the world.

+## Running Tests

+To run tests, execute the following command:

+- npm run test

+You can also see detailed information about coverage.

+### For more detailed information about test coverage, follow these steps:

+1. Run the test coverage command:

+- npm run coverage

+2. After the coverage is generated, display the test results in your browser by running:

+- npm run show-test-results

+This will provide you with an in-depth overview of the test coverage in a user-friendly format.

 ## Conclusion